Carlos Polk: San Diego Chargers

 In 2010, Polk was hired by the San Diego Chargers as their assistant special teams coach.

 Dallas Cowboys

 In 2013, Polk was hired by the Dallas Cowboys as a coaching intern under head coach Jason Garrett.

 Tampa Bay Buccaneers

 In 2014, Polk was hired by the Tampa Bay Buccaneers as their assistant special teams coach.

 Dallas Cowboys (second stint)

 In 2019, Polk returned an was hired by the Dallas Cowboys as their assistant special teams coach, reuniting with head coach Jason Garrett.
 In January 2020, he was not retained by the Cowboys new head coach Mike McCarthy.

 Jacksonville Jaguars

 On January 31, 2021, Polk was hired by the Jacksonville Jaguars as their assistant special teams coach under coordinator Brian Schneider and head coach Urban Meyer.

 Chicago Bears

 On February 11, 2022, Polk was hired as the assistant special teams coach by the Chicago Bears under new head coach Matt Eberflus and special teams coordinator Richard Hightower.

+Dallas Cowboys (third stint)

+On February 10, 2025, the Dallas Cowboys hired Polk to serve as their assistant special teams coach under head coach Brian Schottenheimer.